About

 The only things we get to leave behind are the words we choose to say...

-The seventeen years I spent in the Navy was an exercise in being successful despite not fitting in, and learning to accept the parts of me I cannot change.
-Although I was rejected by my peers and leaders for being creative on many occasions, thankfully, it was more often exactly that part of myself that helped me succeed.
-The effort spent trying to find my place in the world, or understand where I fit amongst others, forced me to observe human nature along the way.
-Courage came from failing and then learning to stand up for myself and for everyone who is different, while constantly seeking the common thread that unites us all.
+The seventeen years I spent in the Navy was an exercise in being successful despite not fitting in while learning to accept the parts of me I cannot change.
+Although I was rejected by my peers and leaders on many occasions for being creative, thankfully, more often than not, it was exactly what helped me succeed.
+The effort spent trying to find my place in the world and understand where I fit amongst others forced me to observe human nature along the way.
+Courage came from failing and learning to stand up for myself and everyone who is different.
+And my voice as a storyteller came from constantly seeking the common thread that unites us all.

 They say it takes ten years to be an overnight success.
 In my case, it’s been at least forty, but I’m thankful for every one of them – especially the hard ones.